10 Medicinal Herbs Every Beginner Should Grow

 Label everything.
 This sounds obvious until you’re staring at six pots of green seedlings with no idea which is which.
 Use permanent markers on plastic labels, or get creative with painted rocks.

 Learn to dry herbs properly.
 Most medicinal herbs are used dried, and proper drying preserves the active compounds.
-Hang small bundles upside down in a warm, dark, well-ventilated spot (not your kitchen — too much humidity).
+Hang small bundles upside down in a warm, dark, well-ventilated spot (not your kitchen, which has too much humidity).
 Herbs are fully dry when they crumble easily between your fingers.

 Keep a garden journal.
 Note when you planted, what the weather was like, when you first harvested, and what worked (or didn’t).
 This information is gold for next year’s garden.